UiL-OTS-labs/jspsych-uil-template-docs/README.md

 We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow a tutorial or two.
 The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant organisation choices to understand.

 ## Templates in a 'jsPsych' perspective
-Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'components' (consent, survey, a shared common utilities library).
+Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
 Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.

 Typically, the following is true for how these templates have evolved

-- More complex experiment requirents require more and/or more complex code.
+- More complex experiment requirements require more and/or more complex code.
 - More code requires better organisation of code.
 - Better organisation of code leads to more places to edit your template experiment to serve your own needs.

 We have aimed to find a balance between template code organisation and still follow the typical 'jsPsych' way of doing things with one index.html file where all things come together.

 ## Modes of using jsPsych (and our templates)
-It gets a bit more complicated when you discover that there are two modes in which all can be run:
+As you may have noticed, there are multiple ways to test, run and configure jsPsych-based experiments:

 - Locally on your PC, by double clicking the html file.
 - Full web server implementation (getting a link to the experiment, served by ICT&Media).